AIM-Harvard/pyradiomics/docs/index.rst

 License
 -------

-This package is covered by the 3D Slicer License.
+This package is covered by the open source `3D Slicer License <https://github.com/Radiomics/pyradiomics/blob/master/LICENSE.txt>`_.

 **This work was supported in part by the US National Cancer Institute grant 5U24CA194354, QUANTITATIVE RADIOMICS SYSTEM DECODING THE TUMOR PHENOTYPE.**